 A diabetic detox diet comprises of foods that can help remove environmental and dietary toxins from the body without causing any harm to the person.
 It tends to minimize the amount of chemicals ingested and maximise the intake of nutrients and antioxidants that the body needs for detoxification.
 A detox diet is usually rich in fibre and water as it increases the bowel movement and urination.

-Ayurveda, the ancient medicine system, offers detox diets to help the body get rid of the unwanted toxins.
+Ayurveda, the ancient medicinal system, offers detox diets to help the body get rid of the unwanted toxins.
 An ayurvedic diet tends to be lighter on the digestive system and easier for the body to allow ample time and energy to perform its natural detox processes.
-However its main aim is to promote the detoxification in the body.
+However, its main aim is to promote the detoxification in the body.

-There are usually two types of ayurvedic detox diet.
-One is a general ayurvedic detox diet which is common for everyone and supports natural detoxification process of the body.
+There are usually two types of Ayurvedic detox diet.
+One is a general Ayurvedic detox diet which is common for everyone and supports natural detoxification process of the body.
 The second type is a customised detox diet developed based on the requirements of a particular person.
-The customisation is done considering the body type, health, the amount of toxins in the system, personality of the person and damage to any organs done by the toxins.
+The customisation is done considering the body type, health, a number of toxins in the system, personality of the person and damage to any organs done by the toxins.

 Though all possible measures have been taken to ensure accuracy, reliability, timeliness and authenticity of the information; Onlymyhealth assumes no liability for the same.
 Using any information of this website is at the viewers’ risk.
 Please be informed that we are not responsible for advice/tips given by any third party in form of comments on article pages .
 If you have or suspect having any medical condition, kindly contact your professional health care provider.